Guayule: Hypoallergenic Latex and Biofuel From a Desert Plant

 Guayule (pronounced why-OO-lee) is a desert shrub that is on the verge of becoming very important to humans.
 It produces a latex that can be turned into rubber.
 Unlike the latex from the Para rubber tree, which provides most of the world’s natural rubber supply at the moment, guayule latex doesn't contain allergenic proteins.
 In some people rubber tree latex can cause allergy symptoms that are life-threatening.

 The guayule plant grows naturally in dry areas of the southwestern United States and northern Mexico.
 In addition to providing a safer latex, guayule may also be helpful in alleviating the growing shortage of natural rubber in the world.
 In addition, it contains resins and waxes that may prove useful to humans.
 It may also become a very useful biofuel.
 Farmers, commercial companies and researchers are growing guayule plants with an eager eye on the future.

-The Guayule Plant
+The Guayule Plant and its Uses

 Guayule is a flowering plant in the aster family and has the scientific name of Parthenium argentatum.
 It grows as a low, woody shrub that is generally less than three feet tall.
 The plant has numerous narrow, grey-green leaves with hair-like structures called trichomes on their surfaces.
 Small, pale yellow flowers are produced at the tips of long stems that grow from the top of the plant.

 Guayule is adapted for survival in a dry habitat.
 The leaves are densely haired and covered with a white wax to help prevent them from drying out.
 The plant has an extensive root system to absorb as much water as possible.
 There is one taproot extending downwards and fibrous lateral roots extending from the taproot to the side.
 In some plants the taproot is longer than the lateral roots, while in other plants the opposite is true.